 Common Function FAQ

-【Solution】: Use the Thursday date of that week to get the year data for cross-year weeks.
-Principle: Spark uses ISO-8601 standard for week numbering: if a week containing January 1st (starting from Monday) has more than 3 days in the new year, it is week 1 of the new year; otherwise, it is the last week of the previous year.
-So the year of Thursday in the cross-year week is the year to which this week belongs.
-The function syntax is as follows:
+Solution: Use the date of the Thursday in the current week to obtain the year for the cross-year week.
+Spark numbers weeks according to ISO 8601.
+If the week containing January 1, counted from Monday, has more than three days in the new year, it is Week 1 of the new year.
+Otherwise, it is the last week of the previous year.
+Therefore, the year of the Thursday in a cross-year week is the year to which the week belongs.
+Use this syntax:

-2. How to convert string format timestamps to timestamp format
+How do I convert a string timestamp to timestamp format?

-【Solution】: First change the field to timestamp format, then use DATE_FORMAT to change it to the desired format.
+Solution: First convert the field to timestamp format, and then use DATE_FORMAT to convert it to the target format.

 -